w3c/webappsec/specs/subresourceintegrity/spec.markdown

 {:.example.highlight}

 Scripts, of course, are not the only resource type which would benefit from integrity validation.
-The scheme specified here applies to all HTML elements which trigger fetches, as well as to fetches triggered from CSS and JavaScript.
+The scheme specified here also applies to `link` and future versions of the specification are likely to expand this coverage.

 [HSTS]: http://tools.ietf.org/html/rfc6797
 [pinned public keys]: http://tools.ietf.org/html/draft-ietf-websec-key-pinning